Originally on the Labour Party Group on LinkedIn

 Experiments show that extrinsic and intrinsic values act in opposition— placing importance on extrinsic values, for example, diminishes a person’s regard for intrinsic values, and reduces his or her motivation to engage in environmentally or socially helpful behaviour.

-and the TED talk Dan Pink: The puzzle of motivation.
+I also found the TED talk Dan Pink: The puzzle of motivation.
 (9,709,033 Views) Listen for “One of the most robust findings in social science and one of the most ignored.”

 I learnt boolean algebra and Venn diagrams at 21 on a postgraduate course but now it’s for Key Stage 1 (6 t0 7 year olds).
 I should have learnt this at that age too.